lesniakbj/BrenOS/README.md

 PUSH ALL YOUR CHANGES TO GIT-HUB HERE TO MAKE THE ISO

-    	From ./BrenOS/src
-    		Assembler: `i686-elf-as boot.s -o boot.o`

     	From A Linux Machine
 		Pull the changes to the kernel down
-	Run `Making the Bootable ISO`
+		Run _Making the Bootable ISO_

 Making the Bootable ISO:
 ------------------------

 	From A Linux Machine:
-	Run this command from the root directory of the project `sudo sh make_iso.sh`
+		Run this command from the root directory of the project sudo sh make_iso.sh

 Running the Kernel:
 -------------------

 	From A Linux Machine:
 		Use Qemu
-		`sudo qemu-system-i386 -kernel src/kernel.bin`
+			sudo qemu-system-i386 -kernel src/kernel.bin
-		`sudo qemu-system-i386 -cdrom BrenOS.iso`
+			sudo qemu-system-i386 -cdrom BrenOS.iso

 - From A Windows Machine:
 	- TO-DO...